 Reading, I suppose, is a hobby.
-I don’t think to add as an interest on social profiles or applications, but reading for pleasure is something I do daily.
+I don’t think to add it as an interest on social profiles or applications, but reading for pleasure it is something I do daily.
 Since a large amount of my work day is reading and editing non-fiction my pleasure reading is mostly non-fiction.
 Here’s a partial list of the books I have read in 2019.

 - Montaigne in Barn Boots – Michael Perry, one of my favorite authors, gets philosophical and I got bogged down with his self-critique.
 I am about 50% done with the book and hope to finish when it renews from my library.